Chinese city on Myanmar border locked down in COVID outbreak

-BEIJING (AP) — Authorities in a Chinese city bordering Myanmar locked down the city Wednesday, shutting most businesses and requiring residents to stay at home, as a fresh outbreak of COVID-19 expanded.
+BEIJING (AP) — Authorities in a Chinese city bordering Myanmar locked down the city Wednesday, shutting most businesses and requiring residents to stay at home as a fresh outbreak of COVID-19 expanded.

 Another 15 cases were found in Ruili in the 24-hour period ending at midnight, on top of six in the first two days, health authorities in southwest China’s Yunnan prefecture said.

-The lockdown, effective at midnight, shut down all businesses and public institutions except hospitals, pharmacies and essential shops like grocery stores.
-It affects the urban area of Ruili.
+The lockdown, effective at midnight, shut down all businesses and public institutions except hospitals, pharmacies and essential shops like grocery stores, according to a notice posted online.
+It affects the urban part of Ruili, which like most Chinese cities includes surrounding rural areas in its jurisdiction.

+Authorities had earlier banned unnecessary travel in and out of the city on Monday, after the first cases were reported.

 The latest cases were discovered during mass testing of residents.
-The positive cases include both Chinese and Myanmar nationals in the city, where there is an active cross-border trade.
+The positive cases include both Chinese and Myanmar nationals in the city, which has an active cross-border trade.
 Authorities said they would step up border controls.

 Ruili previously had a COVID outbreak in March and launched a campaign to vaccinate the entire city in April.